JohnDoe6345789/OCCT/python_port/README.md

 ## Codex automation CLI

-The Codex automation workflow has been rewritten in TypeScript and moved to [`tools/typescript_port`](../typescript_port).
+The Codex automation workflow has been rewritten in TypeScript and is available in [`tools/typescript_port`](../tools/typescript_port).
 It records each prompt run, captures the current git status in a pseudo pull-request payload, and calls the public <https://chatgpt.com/codex> API for every prompt execution so the automation mirrors the real Codex workflow.
 Each automation cycle includes a